Best Online MLIS Programs in Tennessee (2026)

 Murfreesboro, TN · $13,000/yr

-Best for: Working adults wanting fully asynchronous coursework
+Best for: Working professionals wanting asynchronous flexibility

-• 100% online, asynchronous course delivery
+• 100% online with asynchronous course delivery

-• 36-credit master's curriculum
+• 36-credit curriculum with four specialized focus areas

 Trevecca Nazarene University